harveyr/SublimeTidy/README.md

 **Why reinvent this wheel?**

 1. Other linters can clutter up your editor with feedback.
 Particularly, for example, if you're editing a file written by someone who isn't a huge PEP8 fan.
 I want to make the initial feedback as minimal as possible.
 1. I want to combine the results of several linters (PEP8, PyFlakes, and Pylint, etc.).
+As you can see in the screenshot, they each hit some different stuff.
 1. I want to cross-reference each issue with git/hg blaming in order to highlight which style uglies *you* have made.
 Policing others' coding style is not always appreciated.
 1. Because.